JingWangTW/dark-theme-editor/README.md

             # <meta name="msvalidate.01" content="xxxxxxxxxxxxxxxxxxxx" />
             bingVerifivation = ""

-        # Customized info shown in header of the page
+        # Customized info shown in header of the page        # Customized info shown in header of the page
         [params.header]
             # Website title for header banner.
             title = "My New Hugo Site"